ist-vistec/fullstack-assignment/README.md

  - Login
  - Course Enrollment (Student Only)
- - Display List of All Courses
+ - Display a List of All Courses
  - Grade Students (Teachers Only)
  - Create New Courses (Teachers Only)